Mazapan-17/Yahoo-Email-Spam-Filter/README.md

 python scan_yahoo_improved.py

 Important Notes

-Security
+Security:

-Never commit passwords or API keys to version control Use app-specific passwords for email access (not your main password) Consider using environment variables for credentials Privacy
+Never commit passwords or API keys to version control Use app-specific passwords for email access (not your main password) Consider using environment variables for credentials

+Privacy:

-Model files and email data are excluded from repo (see .gitignore) Be careful when sharing email content or sender information Limitations
+Model files and email data are excluded from repo (see .gitignore) Be careful when sharing email content or sender information

+Limitations:

 Trained on 2002 email data (SpamAssassin corpus) - spam patterns evolve Best for personal use; production systems need more robust architecture No real-time learning - requires retraining to adapt to new spam patterns

-Resources
+Resources:

-Datasets Used
+Datasets Used:
 SpamAssassin Public Corpus

-Learning Resources
+Learning Resources:
 scikit-learn documentation: Text Classification

 IMAP Protocol: RFC 3501
 Email Parsing: Python email library

 Contributing
 This is a learning project, but suggestions and improvements are welcome!
 Feel free to:
 Open issues for bugs or questions